 Before we stop digressing and go back in time in search for the hemi’s origins, let’s just briefly acknowledge that Ledwinka’s and Porsche’s SOHC hemis were soon copied widely in Europe, and the next step of the hemi’s evolution arrived within just a few more years.
 That was the 1912 Peugeot L76 racing engine (above), the first with a DOHC hemi/pentroof head and four valves per cylinder (which essentially requires the head shape be more pent-roof than true hemispherical, but the same principles apply).
 The Peugeot dominated Grand Prix, won the 1913 Indy 500, and was universally copied.
 The mark it left at Indianapolis was especially profound: it was the basis of the fabulous Miller and Offenhauser engines that dominated Indy for so many decades thereafter.
 And of course, DOHC four-valve engines are ubiquitous now, even in the lowliest and cheapest cars.

 The question as to whether Ledwinka saw the potential of the Loutsky design and improved it, or whether he somehow became aware of the 1905 Premier’s hemi head cannot be answered with certainty.
 Ludvigsen says it was “unlikely”.
 The Premier never raced with the Europeans at the Vanderbilt Cup; if it had, quite likely its head would have drawn attention and imitation.
 Also, the configuration of the location of the cam and rockers on Ledwinka’s head is much more similar to the Loutsky/Maybach/Daimler configuration.
-So Ludvigsen’s assumption is probably right.
+So Ludvigsen’s assumption is probably right, although it’s not certain.

 And it’s certainly not that great of a coincidence that Ledwinka would synthesize essentially the same ohc hemi head thousands of miles away, given that it was intrinsically the optimum solution.
 Someone would have done so anyway, probably sooner rather than later.
 As such, it is another feather in Ledwinka’s cap, to which he would add so many others.